Ecosystem Restoration Community &

-Earth Connection is a beautiful place to work, take your break in the beautiful blue Cenote, explore the jungle and Mayan ruins.
+Earth Connection is a beautiful place to work, Take your break in the beautiful blue cenote, and explore the jungle and Mayan ruins.

 Please know that we work hard here!

-We will accommodate up to 6 people doing research on Biodiversity, Restoration Ecology and Regenerative Agriculture.
+We will accommodate up to 6 people researching Restoration Ecology, Conservation and Regenerative Agriculture.

-As we restore the Tropical Dry Forest here an amazing diversity of wildlife is returning and this offers many opportunities for research.
+As we restore the Tropical Dry Forest here an amazing diversity of wildlife is returning and this offers many research opportunities.